dolph/recipes/one-pot/jambalaya.md

 Leave 2 teaspoons of fat in skillet.
 Brown over medium-high heat:

-- 1 pound Andouille sausage, halved lengthwise, cut into 1/4 inch pieces
+- 1.5 pounds Andouille sausage, halved lengthwise, cut into 1/4 inch pieces

 Transfer the sausage to a small bowl, and set aside (no need to keep warm).